How to Build Your Preschooler's Attention Span — Practical Tips for Singapore Parents

 1. Use the "One Thing at a Time" Rule

-Young children's working memory is limited.
-When you say "go to your room, change out of your uniform, put your bag away, and wash your hands," you are asking a 5-year-old to hold four instructions simultaneously.
-Most will complete one or two and get distracted.
+Young children have limited working memory — this isn't a character flaw, it's developmental biology.
+When you say "go to your room, change out of your uniform, put your bag away, and wash your hands," you're asking a 5-year-old to hold four instructions simultaneously in their head while also resisting the temptation of every toy they pass on the way.
+Most will complete one or two steps and then… evaporate.

-Practice single-instruction sequences at home deliberately.
-Over time, this trains working memory — which is closely linked to sustained attention.
-Preschools that use the Reggio Emilia or Montessori approach (several in Singapore, including some PAP Community Foundation centres) are particularly good at this.
+Practice deliberate single-instruction sequences at home.
+Give one instruction, wait for completion, give the next.
+Over time this trains working memory directly — and working memory is closely linked to sustained attention.
+Preschools using the Reggio Emilia or Montessori approach (several in Singapore, including some PAP Community Foundation centres) are particularly intentional about this.

 2. Build a Visual Routine With a Timer

-Children focus better when they can predict what comes next and can see how much time remains.
-A simple sand timer (10 or 15 minutes) does this better than a clock because a young child cannot read clock faces but can watch sand fall.
+Children focus better when they know what's coming and can see how much time is left.
+A sand timer — 10 or 15 minutes — does this better than a clock face for young children because, well, they can't read a clock yet, but they can absolutely watch sand fall.

-Create a simple picture-based routine card for homework time:
+A simple picture-based routine card for homework time works beautifully:

 - Sit down (🪑)